 Australian grown pyrethrum is established from seed from late winter each year, with an approximate 14-18-month wait until first harvest.
 Come the following December and the start of the Australian summer, matured pyrethrum daisies bloom in a single flush of white flowers.

 From late December, in readiness for harvest, the pyrethrum daisies are cut and formed into windrows and left to dry in the Australian sun.
-The dried flower heads are then collected, with the crop readily transferred to our custom built processing facility.
+The dried flower heads are then collected, with the crop readily transferred to our advanced custom built processing facility.